projectodd/openwhisk-katacoda/rules-triggers/03-setup-rules-triggers.md

     timestamp
 ``{{execute}}

-At this point, you can click on the second terminal tab to check the activation polling to confirm that the timestamp action is invoked by the trigger every 2 seconds.
+At this point, you can click on the **Terminal 2 tab** to check the activation polling to confirm that the timestamp action is invoked by the trigger every 2 seconds.
 You should see something like this:

 ```sh